UNIVERSITY OF WISCONSIN River Falls

 Tim O'Connor, 1025 West Johnson Street, Madison, WI 53706

 Dietary Accommodations: At UWRF, we believe that the ability to dine safely on campus with peers is a significant part of the college experience.
-Students who need a dietary accommodation related to food allergies or other dietary related diagnoses should contact Dining Services at least two weeks prior to the start of a new semester by completing the Meal Accommodation Form.
+Students who need a dietary accommodation related to food allergies or other dietary related diagnoses should contact UWRF Dining at least two weeks prior to the start of a new semester by completing the Meal Accommodation Form.
+Click here to view an example of the form.

 Reasonable ESA accommodation requests are determined by the Residential Life Accommodation Committee.
 The process is the same for all inquiries.
 Once all steps are completed (application / documentation / intake meeting), it can take up to 30 days to determine eligibility.
 Only one ESA per student, per campus-owned living unit.